Benefits Overview

 Retirement Planning

-PERS was established in 1952 as the retirement system for state agencies, as well as counties, cities, and other participating political subdivisions.
+PERS is a defined benefit plan, established by the Mississippi Legislature in1952 as the retirement system for state agencies, public schools, community/junior colleges, and universities, as well as counties, cities, and other participating political subdivisions.

 Optional Retirement Plan (ORP)